 In an age where certainty is frowned upon, absolute truth is replaced by relativity, and faith is regarded as unscientific, there is still no answer, and therefore no end to pain.
 Death is a fact, it hurts, it disrupts, and facts do not care about feelings, status, gender or age.
 But then there’s the fact of the resurrection.
 Then what?

-Quick check: November 2, 2023 is All Souls' Day.
+Quick check: Who does not think of death.
+A Christian Uber driver surprised me by saying death is a time of awarding.
+November 2, 2023 is All Souls' Day.
 What are your thoughts after reading this?
 How does your idea of death hold up?
 What makes you certain of it?
 Small step: Rest in peace" is comforting only if you have found peace already.
 Have you made the peace?
+Eternal peace?

 * Reference: Gary Habermas, Did Jesus Rise From the Dead?; Anthony Flew, “There is A God”; and https://www.bethinking.org/jesus/ancient-evidence-for-jesus-from-non-Christian Sources.